"He in his madness prays for storms, and dreams that storms will bring him peace"

 When you combine these practices—Space.
 Sweat.
 Share.
 Script.—you create your own energetic triangle.

-In a world where guidance feels sold and certainty is promised, this is an invitation to self-source To build your own map.
+In a world where guidance feels over-sold and certainty over-promised, this is an invitation to self-source —To build your own map.

 You don’t need someone else to give you the key; you are the circuit, the current, the creator.